AmpersandTarski/TheToolsWeUse/making-docker-images.md

 # Docker images

-This chapter gives a recipe for creating docker images.
-It discusses the process of baking images for publication on docker hub.
-If you are only interested in installing RAP3, you do not need this chapter.
+This chapter discusses the process of baking (i.e. creating) images for docker hub.
+It also gives a recipe for creating docker images.
+If you are interested only in installing RAP3, you do not need this chapter.

-Docker images are baked \(i.e. created\) when the Ampersand source code for RAP3 is ready to be deployed.
+Docker images are baked when the Ampersand source code for RAP3 is ready to be deployed.
 This results in three files, to be stored on Docker hub:
 ![](/assets/Docker store.png)

 # The release train